 Almost every motherboard shipping today has a UEFI chip rather than a BIOS chip, but they both share the same core purpose: preparing the system to boot into the operating system.
 That said, most people still call the UEFI the “BIOS” because of the familiarity of the term.

-Why you should (or shouldn’t) upgrade your BIOS
+Why you should (or shouldn’t) update your BIOS

 Understanding your UEFI is important so you can understand how (and if) to take advantage of the feature updates and bug fixes that come with the BIOS updates offered by motherboard manufacturers.